Manchin says he ‘cannot vote’ for Democrats’ $2 trillion spending package

 “I tried everything humanly possible,” he added of his negotiations with Democrats, including Biden.
-“I can’t get there … This is a no.”
+“I can’t get there. … This is a no.”

 Manchin renews criticism of Democrats’ $2 trillion economic package, raising fresh obstacles to passage